 Today, Seattle BioMed is an internationally recognized center for research and training excellence with connections from Seattle to more than 100 partners and collaborators around the world.

-From our original strip mall days to today, staff size has grown from five to nearly 400, made possible by Seattle BioMed's move into a state-of-the-art research facility in South Lake Union in 2004.
-With an annual budget in excess of $40 million, Seattle BioMed has a sustainable business model, having diversified its funding sources to include a mix of government grants, private foundation grants and individual donors.
+From our original strip mall days to today, staff size has grown from five to about 250, made possible by Seattle BioMed's move into a state-of-the-art research facility in South Lake Union in 2004.
+With an annual budget in excess of $25 million, Seattle BioMed has a sustainable business model, having diversified its funding sources to include a mix of government grants, private foundation grants and individual donors.

 In a bold plan for scientific expansion and leadership for the future, Aderem is guiding the implementation of a revolutionary systems biology approach to infectious disease research.
 Seattle BioMed is now positioned as the only institute in the world with infectious disease research and systems biology fully integrated in one building.

 Seattle BioMed Founder Ken Stuart remains in an active role at Seattle BioMed as President Emeritus, Founder and Full Professor.
 Stuart is focusing on his research, while mentoring the next generation of scientists and advocating for scientific research and improving global health.